Welcome to the Alpine Marmot Project

 Anyone applying to join the research group should realize that the group has no formal secretarial support.
 Consequently, we cannot help with raising funds, finding accommodation and making travel arrangements.
 Please send us CV’s or other material as attached e-mail files in an e-mail entitled “phd student”.

-The project employs 4 to 6 field assistants per year, each of which spend two months in the French Alps monitoring and collecting detailed data on our study population.
+The project employs 6 to 9 field assistants per year, each of who spend two months in the French Alps monitoring and collecting detailed data on our study population.

 Field assistants should be prepared to work hard!
 The typical day of a field assistants start at 7:30 am with the waking up of the marmots and end up at 10:00 pm with the marmots going to bed.
 Of course marmots are not aware of Saturdays or Sundays.
 Initial training will be provided, and field assistants usually work alone or by two.